wdecoster/nanopore_flanders_website/content/abstracts.md

 ### Review Process

 All submitted abstracts will be reviewed by our scientific committee.
 Authors will be notified of acceptance and presentation format.
+The best abstract will be selected for the MinION Mk1D prize and announced during the conference.

 ## Contact